Looking for an eye-catching 4th of July dessert for kids? Make red, white and blue finger Jell-O bars.

 This Jello recipe is easy to make, but a bit time consuming because you must wait for each layer to set before adding the next.
 (To save time, make three layers instead of the seven layers you'll find instructions for here.)
 The effort is worth it, though, when you see the reaction to this patriotic treat.

-- 2 3-ounce packages of cherry-flavored Jell-O (or one 6-ounce package split in half)
+- 2 packages Jell-O (cherry-flavored, two 3-ounce packages or one 6-ounce package split in half)

-- 2 3-ounce packages of blueberry-flavored Jell-O (or one 6-ounce package split in half)
+- 2 packages Jell-O (blueberry-flavored, two 3-ounce packages or one 6-ounce package split in half)

 You will need a 9-inch by 13-inch glass baking dish, a small mixing bowl, a measuring cup with a pouring spout and a whisk, in addition to the ingredients.